Winning 3 Print Awards in London SWPP

 Wedding Reportage was won with Hannah & Graeme Simpson at Knowsley Hall….
 Fashion with Bethany Cammack on a workshop and Avant Guard in Liverpool Library was with Wendy Chiu Eric Ng using Phottix Professional Photo Accessories lighting on a Pre Wedding Shoot..
 Words can’t explain how exciting it was to see them with their rosettes.
 I had 1 winner last year and now 3… is just phenomenal.

 This image was taken on our last workshop in 2018.
 With Beth Cammack as the model, taken at Ainsdale Beach, Southport which was our last stop.
-We had 8 attendee’s on this workshop with each attendee having the opportunity to photograph this award winning shot, as I had set the image up first.
-But to make this award winning it’s all about direction with the model and complete refinement.
-Also waiting for the sun to pop out of the clouds just at the right time, creating just the right amount of contrast, lighting Beth.
+We had 8 attendee’s on this workshop with each attendee having the opportunity to photograph this award winning shot, as I’d set the image up first.
+To make this award winning it’s all about direction with the model and complete refinement.
+Also waiting for the sun to pop out of the clouds at the right time, creating just the right amount of contrast, lighting Beth.

 Reportage Category Photograph from Hannah and Graeme’s wedding at Knowsley Hall.

 This shot was taken straight after the ceremony, as the couple walked through heading to their group shot.
 I’ve shot similar images to this as this venue is one I shoot at most months, so I knew I wanted to create a shot that resembled this one, it’s just everything had to fall together perfectly even me being at the right place just at the right time.

 I’d actually never noticed the horse paintings until I started to plan the shot in my head.
 So timing has to be perfect, not only for the light but for the position of the walk by the windows the room they are in.
 It’s the freezing of the specific moment of the legs that makes this shot so refined.
 I couldn’t meddle with the shot it had to be 100% natural, plus I wanted it that way to make it look as genuine as possible.